Anja Bihlmaier

-Anja Bihlmaier (born 11 October 1978, Schwäbisch Gmünd) is a German conductor.
+Anja Bihlmaier (born 11 October 1978) is a German conductor.

 Biography

-Bihlmaier's parents sang in a church choir, and she learned the recorder as a youth.
+Bihlmaier was born in Schwäbisch Gmünd.
+Her parents sang in a church choir, and she learned the recorder as a youth.
 She later studied piano and violin.
 Her teachers included Roland Baldini, Johannes Pfitzer and Volker Stenzl.
 She continued piano studies with Elza Kolodin at the Staatliche Hochschule für Musik Freiburg, from which she graduated in 2003.

 Bihlmaier studied conducting with Scott Sandmeier at the Hochschule für Musik Freiburg, and earned a conducting diploma in 2006.
 From 2004 to 2005, she held a conducting scholarship at the Mozarteum Salzburg, where she was a pupil of Dennis Russell Davies and Jorge Rotter.
 From 2005 to 2008, she was part of the Conductors' Forum of the German Music Council, and participated in conducting masterclasses with Sian Edwards, Peter Gülke, Günther Herbig, Gunter Kahlert, Kenneth Kiesler, Klauspeter Seibel and Jac van Steen.
 Other conducting mentors have included Kirk Trevor, Tsung Yeh, Giordano Bellincampi, Karen Kamensek and Antony Hermus.

 From 2006 to 2010, Bihlmaier worked as a repetiteur at the Theater Coburg, at the Theater Görlitz, and at the Theater für Niedersachsen Hildesheim.
 From 2010 to 2013, Bihlmaier worked at the Theater Chemnitz as Zweite Kapellmeisterin (Second Kapellmeister) and assistant to the GMD (Generalmusikdirektor).
 From 2013 to 2015, she was Zweite Kapellmeisterin of the Staatsoper Hannover.
 From 2015 to 2018, Bihlmaier served as Erste Kapellmeisterin (First Kapellmeister) and deputy GMD of the Staatstheater Kassel.
 She was the second titled female conductor in the history of the Staatstheater Kassel.